 You can also earn money through blogging.
 You can blog about your very interesting nursing life and get a chance to earn from ads or affiliate programs.

 A lot of insurance companies are willing to pay nurses who apply to do their physical exams and phlebotomy work.
 This is a convenient way for you to earn extra as most of the job can be done in the patients’ home.
 You will simply get a list and go to their homes.

 In addition to the extra money you’ll be earning, it’s also a good chance for you to improve our skills in drawing blood.

 Nurses need to de-stress once in a while to avoid burn out and one way you can do that is to get a hobby.
 Baking, drawing, making candles or even dog treats are great choices.

 Now, instead of just using your hobby as a way to de-stress, why not make money out of it?
 You can sell your products online or even to your co-workers.

 13Go for an Advanced Degree

 This is probably one of the best ways you can earn more money as a nurse.
 You can go as a nurse manager or an advanced practice registered nurse.
-You can also try to be a neonatal nurse and earn a base salary of $107,500 or a gerontology nurse and earn $91, 790.
+You can also try to be a neonatal nurse or a gerontology nurse.

 These are just some of the available options on how to make extra money as a nurse.
 Choosing the best part-time job for you will depend on your schedule, skills, and passion.